Why Is The Great Wave Off Kanagawa So Famous?

 The Iconic Great Wave

-The 1831 woodblock print, Under the Wave off Kanagawa, delineates a swell of water that seems to immerse not just the boatmen conveying crisp fish to the city of Edo (referred to today as Tokyo) though Mount Fuji.
+The 1831 woodblock print, Under the Wave off Kanagawa, delineates a swell of ocean water that seems to immerse the boatmen.

 How much is the great wave off Kanagawa worth?